Housing First: Identification of outcomes

 Housing First has been criticized on its failure to address broader service outcomes, namely substance abuse (in one case, it was argued that the only reason substance abuse outcomes were no worse was that the residents were not severely addicted).
-These criticisms have been rebutted on the grounds that Housing First is a program to end homelessness not to reduce substance abuse, though more recent research indicates it is more effective than traditional approaches in this regard as well.
+Researchers found through a systematic review that Housing First approaches did not consistently lead to improvements in health or mental health, but also did not lead to increased substance misuse.
+The long-term impacts on health are also unclear.
+These criticisms have been rebutted on the grounds that Housing First is a program to end homelessness and not to reduce substance abuse, though more recent research indicates it is more effective than traditional approaches in this regard as well.
+Other critics argue that the prevalence of substance use and mental health issues in homeless populations is tied to, or is a symptom of, the same structural causes of homelessness.
+Literature finds the association between substance use and homelessness to be bidirectional, as individuals may turn to substances to handle the conditions of homelessness.
 This exchange highlights the way in which the selection of outcomes sets both the terms of the debate and the parameters of "what works."
 Embedded in that mantra are a priori decisions about what constitutes working and for whom; in this case it was stable housing for the chronic homeless.

 In a rapid review and document analysis of Housing First scholarly literature in the U.S. and Canada, it has been shown that these literature are severely lacking in the implementation and explicit mention of harm reduction.